Moneyball: The Art of Winning an Unfair Game: Film

 A movie based on the book was released in 2011.
 Actor Brad Pitt stars as Billy Beane, while Jonah Hill plays fictional character Peter Brand, based on Paul DePodesta; Philip Seymour Hoffman plays A's manager Art Howe.
 Academy Award-winning screenwriter Steve Zaillian was hired to write the script, and Steven Soderbergh was slated to direct, replacing David Frankel.
 But in June 2009, because of conflicts over a revised script by Soderbergh, Sony put the movie on hold just days before it was scheduled to begin shooting.
 Soderbergh was eventually let go.

 Bennett Miller took over directing duties, and Aaron Sorkin rewrote the script.
 Shooting began in July 2010 at Blair Field, the sports stadium for Wilson High School (Long Beach), Sony Pictures Studios in Culver City, Dodger Stadium, and the Oakland-Alameda Coliseum.
 Moneyball was released in theaters on September 23, 2011.
 The film was nominated for six Academy Awards, including Best Actor and Best Picture.

 In popular culture

 The book is parodied in the 2010 Simpsons episode "MoneyBART", in which Lisa manages Bart's Little League baseball team using sabermetric principles.
 Bill James made an appearance in this episode.

 The film adaptation is mentioned in Brooklyn Nine-Nine as being Captain Raymond Holt's favorite film because of the beauty of its statistical analysis.
-Additionally, Moneyball was the namesake for the Moneyball Act by U.S. Representatives Barbara Lee and Mark DeSaulnier with the intended purpose of having MLB teams that move 25 miles from their former home cities, including the Athletics, to compensate them.
+Additionally, Moneyball was the namesake for the Moneyball Act, sponsored by U.S. Representatives Barbara Lee and Mark DeSaulnier, with the intended purpose of requiring MLB teams which move 25 miles from their former home cities, including the Athletics, to compensate the cities.